psankar/react-youtube/README.md

 # React Tutorial

-A simple react tutorial that makes creates a poor person's version of youtube
+A simple react tutorial that creates a poor person's version of youtube

 ```
 npm install